Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

     -   #### A. First Time Visitor Goals

-            1. As a First Time Visitor, I want to understand the main purpose of the site and learn more about the organisation.
+            1. As a First Time Visitor, I want to begin playing the game.
+            2. As a First Time Visitor, I want to understand what i can see as a player
+            3. As a First Time Visitor, I want to know what my game options are.
+            4. As a First Time Visitor, I want to find an entertaining story.
+            5. As a First Time Visitor, I want to win the game.

+    -   #### B. Returning Visitor Goals

+            1. As a Returning Visitor, I want to begin playing the game because i enjoyed it before.
+            2. As a Returning Visitor, I want to see what else i can see as a player
+            3. As a Returning Visitor, I want to recall what my game options are.
+            4. As a Returning Visitor, I want to revist an entertaining story and try other options.
+            5. As a Returning Visitor, I want to win the game and improve my score.

 ## Features
 * [Back to index](#index)